 Staff also build furniture, fences, gates, bridges, and drinking fountains during the winter in converted garages.

 Built on the foundation of one of Rosengarten’s homes, The Ruin is a folly meant to look as if the house fell into disrepair.

 Continually Evolving, Changing Landscape

-Non-hardy plants overwinter in greenhouses and basements.
+Non-hardy plants overwinter in greenhouses and basements across the property.

 Chanticleer Garden also continually strives to improve its environmental impact; reusing, recycling and composting.

 “Solar panels produce 20% of our electricity.
 Cisterns capture approximately 50,000 gallons of rain water for irrigation and recharge.
 Integrated pest management keeps pesticide usage low.
 We have fertilized our lawns organically for over a decade.
 Meadows and sedges replace some lawn areas and we are eliminating invasive exotics.
 Since 1990, we’ve planted hundreds of trees here and along local streets.
 Furniture is now made from wood cut on the property.
 We recently exposed a creek long entombed in a pipe.
 The path in Bell’s Woodland is made of shredded tires.”Chanticleer Foundation

 It’s a wonderfully romantic place to visit.
 And, I hope to return during other seasons of the year when we visit family in Philly.